biowasm/biowasm/README.md

 ## Todo

-- Add tests
+## To do

+- Run each tool's tests?
-- Add support for compiling bioinformatics tools written in Rust such as [sourmash](https://github.com/dib-lab/sourmash/tree/v3.2.2/src/core) and [rust-bio](https://github.com/rust-bio/rust-bio)
+- Support for Rust bioinformatics tools such as [sourmash](https://github.com/dib-lab/sourmash/tree/v3.2.2/src/core) and [rust-bio](https://github.com/rust-bio/rust-bio)